wewei/agentic-os/docs/en-US/03-bus.md

-# Agent OS - Agent Bus
+# Agentic OS - System Bus

 ## Overview

-The **Agent Bus** is the central communication hub of Agent OS.
+The **System Bus** is the central communication hub of Agentic OS.
 Like a system bus in hardware, it enables decoupled communication between all modules.
 Every capability in the system is accessed through the bus via a uniform interface.

 ## Core Concepts